 TGbe editor: please insert the following proposed changes (CID #22393).

-12.2.12 Identifying a non-AP STA with changing MAC address
+12.2.12 Identifying a non-AP STA or a non-AP MLD with changing MAC address

-To mitigate tracking and traffic analysis by third parties, a non-AP STA may randomly change its MAC
+To mitigate tracking and traffic analysis by third parties, for non-MLO, a non-AP STA may randomly change its MAC

-address while not associated (see 4.5.4.10 (MAC privacy enhancements)).
+address while not associated.
+For MLO, a non-AP MLD may randomly change either or both of its affiliated non-AP STA MAC Address(es) or the non-AP MLD MAC address while not associated (see 4.5.4.10 (MAC privacy enhancements)).

-This presents a problem for the network in that it is unable to identify a non-AP STA that previously associated and is not able to apply cached information (“shared identity state”) from the previous association to the current
+This presents a problem for the network in that it is unable to identify a non-AP STA or a non-AP MLD that previously associated and is not able to apply cached information (“shared identity state”) from the previous association to the current

 association (see 12.2.10).
-Similarly, this presents a problem for the non-AP STA in that it cannot assume the
+Similarly, this presents a problem for the non-AP STA or a non-AP MLD in that it cannot assume the

-network can recognize the STA as correlated to any cached information from previous association(s).
+network can recognize the STA or the non-AP MLD as correlated to any cached information from previous association(s).
 Two

 mechanisms are defined to alleviate these problems.

-The first mechanism, referred to as the device ID mechanism, has the AP provide an identifier to the non-AP
+The first mechanism is referred to as the device ID mechanism.
+For non-MLO, in the device ID mechanism, the AP provides an identifier to the non-AP

-STA during association or PASN authentication that the non-AP STA can may then report back to the AP during a
+STA during association or PASN authentication that the non-AP STA may then report back to the AP during a

-future association or PASN authentication.
-The second mechanism, referred to as the
+future association or PASN authentication as defined in 12.2.12.1.
+For MLO, in the device ID mechanism, the AP MLD provides an identifier to the non-AP MLD during 4-way handshake that the non-AP MLD may then report back to the AP MLD during a future association as defined in 12.2.12.X.
+The second mechanism is referred to as the

-IRM mechanism, has the non-AP STA provide a random MAC address (different from the address it is
+IRM mechanism.
+For non-MLO, in the IRM mechanism, the non-AP STA provides a random MAC address (different from the address it is

 currently using as TA for its own transmissions) to the AP during association or PASN authentication and then

-use that MAC address as TA for its own transmissions for identification of the STA, during its next pre
+uses that MAC address as TA for its own transmissions for identification of the STA, during its next pre

-association exchanges, PASN authentication, and/or association and associated exchanges with that AP
+association exchanges, PASN authentication, and/or association and associated exchanges with that AP as defined in 12.2.12.2.
+For MLO, in the IRM mechanism, the non-AP MLD provides a random MAC address (different from the address it is currently using as TA for its own transmissions) to the AP MLD during 4-way handshake and then uses that MAC address as TA for its own transmissions for identification of the non-AP MLD, during its next preassociation exchanges, and/or association and associated exchanges with that AP MLD as defined in 12.2.12.Y.

-The two mechanisms both allow the network to recognize the STA while mitigating the abilities of third parties to do traffic analysis and tracking of the non-AP STA.
+The two mechanisms both allow the network to recognize the STA or the non-AP MLD while mitigating the abilities of third parties to do traffic analysis and tracking of the non-AP STA or the non-AP MLD.

 The two mechanisms may be used concurrently.

 NOTE 1—The IRM mechanism and the device ID mechanism are independent.
-IRM allows an AP to recognize a non
+IRM allows an AP or an AP MLD to recognize a non

-AP STA prior to and while it is associated.
-Device ID allows an AP to identify a non-AP STA while it is associated.
-A device ID is allocated by an AP, and an IRM is selected by a non-AP STA.
+AP STA or a non-AP MLD respectively prior to and while it is associated.
+Device ID allows an AP or an AP MLD to identify a non-AP STA or a non-AP MLD respectively while it is associated.
+A device ID is allocated by an AP or an AP MLD, and an IRM is selected by a non-AP STA or a non-AP MLD.